 This trail was opened on Memorial Day, 2002.
 This trail is designed to illustrate the practical methods and concepts of the logging, forestry and conversation industries.
 The story beings in the wild days of logging and moves along to current day practices.
 Along this .7 mile trail you will encounter examples and explanations of practices intended to sustain this renewable resource, provide valuable timber and by-products while enhancing the eco-system and wildlife habitat within the forest.
-Many of the building here at the farm take advantage of this valuable resource and burn wood to heat each winter.
+Many of the buildings here at the farm take advantage of this valuable resource and burn wood to heat each winter.
 Plans and research are underway to add an additional .5 acre demonstration forest with a facility to highlight the proud history of the often colorful logging industry from its wild beginnings to today’s high technology equipment and practices.

 The Dinosaur Trail